JulHendrickson/RJM-Algo-Trading/README.md

       2. Monica Davis
       3. Rachel Mwangi

-  [ ]Create visualization to showcase any patterns in our Stocks and Crypto Currency data
+  [ ]Create visualization to showcase any patterns in our Stocks and Cryptocurrency data
       1. Julian Hendrickson
       2. Monica Davis
       3. Rachel Mwangi